ammarak/Yolov7-Custom-Object-Detection/README.md

 # Yolov7-Custom-Object-Detection
-Using yolov7 for custom object detection on Hard Helmet Dataset
+Using yolov7 for custom object detection